-Do you plan to travel Israel by public transportation?
+Do you plan to travel through Israel by public transportation?
 Well, the truth is that both the North and the South are not so accessible by public transportation.
-There are buses running quite regularly to major cities (like Haifa, Be’er Sheva and Eilat) and to major touristic sites (like the Dead Sea and Masada), but if you want to get to the smaller towns and more hidden sites, it could take you a long time to get to your destination.
+Buses run quite regularly to major cities (like Haifa, Be’er Sheva, and Eilat) and to major touristic sites (like the Dead Sea and Masada).
+But if you want to get to smaller towns and more off-road sites, it could take you a long time to get to your destination.
 Here are some examples:

 - If you want to get from Jerusalem to Nazareth, a direct bus leaves only twice a day (and late).
 So you will have to take two buses to reach Nazareth, if you don’t want to wait for the afternoon.
 And either way, it will take you about 2 hours.